 With the Pinhole Technique there are no scalpels and no sutures.
 Dr. Lee R. Cohen simply makes a small opening, the size of a pinhole, in the gum tissue adjacent to your affected tooth.
 He works with your existing gum tissue to help reverse gum recession.

 Most Pinhole patients return to their normal activities within a couple of hours of the procedure.
-And, the cost for the Pinhole procedure is similar to the cost of gum grafts.
-The Pinhole Technique is covered by most dental insurance benefits plans.

 The Chao Pinhole Surgical Technique® was invented by Dr. John Chao a research professor and doctor of dentistry.
 Like many dentists, Dr. Chao enjoyed seeing the benefits of gum grafts but wanted to help patients achieve the same result with less pain.
 He invented the Pinhole Technique.
 Dr. Cohen studied with Dr. Chao to learn how to perform the Pinhole Technique.